DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-2-mentor-materials.md

 Analyse artefacts / collaborative planning

 Work together with your mentee to review and improve the planned assessment activities from their self-directed study session in week 1 of this module.
-Make sure the assessment activities are linked to lesson objectives, will generate useful assessment data about pupils’ understanding and make efficient use of both pupil and teacher time.
+Make sure the assessment activities are linked to lesson objectives, will generate useful assessment data about pupils' understanding and make efficient use of both pupil and teacher time.
 Select one or two of these activities for the mentee to use during the forthcoming planned lesson/session.

-As part of their self-directed study, your mentee identified what they thought was their ‘best’ assessment method of the three they prepared.
+As part of their self-directed study, your mentee identified what they thought was their 'best' assessment method of the three they prepared.
 Ask them to return to this now and see whether they have revised their judgement.
 Prompt your mentee to share their reasoning, and use your expertise to highlight where they reason well.
 As needed, respond to their comments with your own perception of the relative strengths of the different approaches discussed.

 To support this activity, you could:

-- ask your mentee to connect their reasoning to research and practice summary in this week’s ECT materials and to the content of the Module 4 ECT training session
+- ask your mentee to connect their reasoning to research and practice summary in this week's ECT materials and to the content of the Module 4 ECT training session
-- support your own feedback with explicit reference to research and practice summary in this week’s ECT materials
+- support your own feedback with explicit reference to research and practice summary in this week's ECT materials
 - be clear, where you highlight strengths, why these are positive, with reference to the contents of the Early Career Framework
-- use the research and practice summary in this week’s ECT materials to help you suggest ways to further improve your mentee’s planning
+- use the research and practice summary in this week's ECT materials to help you suggest ways to further improve your mentee's planning

 Sharing of practice

-Model with your mentee how you make use of patterns of performance over multiple assessments to draw conclusions about your pupils’ learning.
-Share some examples of your own inferences about pupils’ learning from their performance in one or more assessments.
+Model with your mentee how you make use of patterns of performance over multiple assessments to draw conclusions about your pupils' learning.
+Share some examples of your own inferences about pupils' learning from their performance in one or more assessments.

 Explain how you adapt your assessment practice to respond to different pupil needs (especially across different age phases) and the nature of the learning that you are assessing.